wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/conditionals/includes/3-if-group-actions.md

 Now, for each of these rows, the maximum response time must be calculated.
 The company’s service level agreements (SLAs) are as follows:
 * Free users get a response within 30 days of submitting a ticket
-* Basic users get a response within 7 days
+* Basic users get a response within seven days
-* Premium users get a response within 1 day
+* Premium users get a response within one day

 Also, any ticket marked as urgent must receive a response within 12 hours, regardless of the user’s subscription plan.